Frequently Asked Questions (FAQs)

 Permits are available for purchase during the last week of July or the first week of August before the start of the new academic year.

-No. R-lot permits are specifically designated for students who live on campus.
+No. Campus Resident permits are specifically designated for students who live on campus through Resident Life & Student Housing or Casas Del Rio.
 You may try to purchase G*, T, P, Y (Yale), L, Q*, K, and South lot permits.

 *Permits subject to eligibility criteria.